Paresh95/NER_Fine_Tuning/README.md

 ```
 make delete-local-env
 ```

+9. To use the CI/CD pipeline to add the image to your own Docker Hub

+- Add secrets for your `DOCKERHUB_TOKEN` and `DOCKERHUB_USERNAME`
+To do this: repository settings > Secrets and variables > Actions > Repository secrets > New repository secret.

 Note, these commands default to using the traditional approach for fine-tuning (training the model head).
 To use LoRA change the filepaths specified in the `Makefile` and `Dockerfile`.